-We all know that keeping cool in our tropical climate is a big big thing to go, especially during the hotter months, where the afternoons make us think we’re at Sahara Desert (but we are not).
+We all know that keeping cool in our tropical climate is a big big thing to go, especially during the hotter months, where the afternoons make us think we’re at the Sahara Desert (but we are not).
 While there are some out that who are just as concerned about keeping homes cooling but not at the expense of exorbitant bills, others would be concerned on just keeping homes cooling.
 As such, there are various different pointers that may apply to either or both these groups of individuals that we hope you will find useful.

-- Fans and Ceiling Fans
+1. Fans and Ceiling Fans

-Fans and Ceiling Fans are a great cost-saving alternative to air-conditioners, as they help bringing down the temperature in your rooms by a few degrees lower with the huge saving in electricity bill.
+Fans and Ceiling Fans are a great cost-saving alternative to air-conditioners, as they help to bring down the temperature in your rooms by a few degrees lower with the huge saving in electricity bill.
 Not only that, it keeps the air moist as unlike to a drier air when air-conditioners are used.

-- Shades, drapes, or blinds
+2. Shades, drapes or blinds

 Instead of black, have white alternatives installed as white helps in reflecting heat away from your homes.
 Having them installed in east-facing windows would help in shielding out morning light, and west-facing windows to block off the scorching afternoon sun.